Edmond21/IBM_Exploratory_Data_Analysis/IBM_Project_Analysis.md

 ![image](https://user-images.githubusercontent.com/78123049/113064344-aa529880-916b-11eb-9bb4-cd5923d1aa0a.png)

 There aren't any disparities between sales and R&D departments regarding work life balance.
 It also matches the former employees graph where a lot of employees ranked their work life balance at a 3 out of 4.

+## Conclusion

+IBM is a large company and trying to cut costs are a top priority.
+Those costs can be cut down by lowering the rate of attrition.
+Utilizing the data I was able to pinpoint certain areas which could be the cause of attrition.
+Such areas include environmental satisfaction, being an entry level employee, marital status, employee stock option level, working overtime, and working less than a few total years.
+These factors are quite surprising since I would have assumed that work life balance, hourly rate, and performance rating to play a greater role in attrition.
+These results showed that employees at IBM who are single, work overtime, are in an entry level position, have only worked less than 2 years in the industry, and don't receive any form of stock options are likely to leave IBM.
+The sales and R&D department